 - Spray a baking pan with no-stick cooking spray.

-- To assemble shells, add a small scoop of cream cheese (about a teaspoon worth), then a heaping tablespoon of the chicken mixture.
+- To assemble shells, add a small scoop of cottage cheese (about a teaspoon worth), then a heaping tablespoon of the chicken mixture.
 Place shells in the baking pan.

 - Sprinkle the shells with the cheddar cheese.